How to write a value proposition

 1. Clear customer problem or need

-The foundation of a great value proposition is understanding your customer's problem or need.
+The foundation of a successful value proposition is understanding your customer's problem or need.
 If you can clearly identify the issue your target audience is facing, you can show how your business offers a solution.

-Customers want to know how you can make their lives easier, more efficient or more enjoyable.
+Prospective customers want to know how you can make their lives easier, more efficient or more enjoyable.
 For example, if you run a local bakery, your customers may be busy commuters looking for a quick, high-quality breakfast on their way to work.

 By focusing on their need for convenience, you can craft a message that resonates with them.